jeremiah-c-leary/vhdl-style-guide/docs/overview.rst

 Why VSG?
 ########

-VSG was created after participating in a code review.
+VSG was created after participating in a code review in which a real issue was masked by a coding style issue.
 A finding was created for the style issue, while the real issue was missed.
 When the code was re-reviewed, the real issue was discovered.
-A real issue in the code was masked by a coding style issue.
+The coding style issue seemed to blind me to the real issue.

 Depending on your process, style issues can take a lot of time to resolve.

 1. Create finding/ticket/issue
 2. Disposition finding/ticket/issue
-3. Fix
+3. Fix the problem
-4. Verify fix
+4. Verify the problem was fixed

 Spending less time on style issues leaves more time to analyze code structure.
 Eliminating style issues reduces the amount of time performing code reviews.